 The team found that exposure to this molecule affects the ability of microglia and related cells to generate energy and carry out normal cellular processes.

 Fortunately, the researchers found that these effects occurred only due to the interaction of PGE2 with a specific receptor on microglia.
-By interrupting it, they were able to normalize cellular energy production and reduce brain inflammation.
+By stopping it, they were able to normalize cellular energy production and reduce brain inflammation.

 The result was brain improvement in older mice.